leesei/frontmatter-edit-bun/README.md

     [Disable date parsing? · Issue #62 · jonschlinkert/gray-matter](https://github.com/jonschlinkert/gray-matter/issues/62)
   - `gray-matter.stringify()` clones frontmatter and messed up my ordering
   - dependency `js-yaml` is too old and does not provide customization
-- Also tried `py-obsidianmd`
-  it doesn't support my flow of updating frontmatter
-  but the construction of Notes collection and filter can be incorporated

 ## Reference